Description |

 FortiOS v7.6.x: Check Filtering Services under System -> FortiGuard -> FortiGuard settings and then expand the Filtering option.

-Anycast servers: It is recommended to disable anycast and switch back to unicast servers (Anycast communication)
+Anycast servers: If FortiGuard is not reachable via the default Anycast method, it is suggested to disable Anycast and switch back to unicast servers (Anycast communication).

 config system fortiguard set fortiguard-anycast disable set protocol udp set port 8888 set sdns-server-ip 208.91.112.220 173.243.140.53 210.7.96.53 end